Our Staff

 B.A., Biology, University of California San Diego, 1979

-Dr. Askenaizer leads WQTS’ work on regulatory compliance support for many of our water agencies clients.
+Dr. Askenaizer leads WQTS’ work on regulatory compliance support for many of our water agency clients.
 Dr. Askenaizer tracks water quality and treatment regulations at the Federal and State levels and provides regulatory updates to our clients.
 Dr. Askenaizer has strong expertise in the development of Regulatory Monitoring and Compliance Plans (RMCPs), which he has completed for a number of water agencies.
-He has also been working on a number of projects dealing with the development of distribution system monitoring plans and review of nitrification control strategies.
-Prior to joining WQTS, Dr. Askenaizer was the Water Quality Manager for the Glendale Water and Power.
+He has also been working on a number of projects dealing with the development of distribution system monitoring plans and the review of nitrification control strategies.
+Prior to joining WQTS, Dr. Askenaizer was the Water Quality Manager for Glendale Water and Power.
 Under his leadership, the Water Quality Group conducted a demonstration-scale study of chlorite for nitrification control and a pilot-scale study of biological treatment for removal of nitrate.
-Dan has 25 years of experience working on projects dealing with regulatory, water quality and public health issues.
+Dan has 25 years of experience working on projects dealing with regulatory, water quality, and public health issues.
 Dan has given numerous presentations at workshops and round-tables across the country for water utilities.
 Dan was instrumental in developing and implementing a Mentoring Program for water staff and was involved in a Sustainable Development team.

-Brian Gallagher
+Brian GallagherBrian Gallagher

 Senior Scientist